PedestrianDynamics/PedestrianDynamics.github.io/content/models/optimal_steps_model/index.md

 ## Introduction

 The basic idea of the Optimal Steps Model (OSM) is that virtual pedestrians (agents) try to improve their situation with every step.
 The utility of each position in space is coded in a scalar function called floor field.
 Utility increases when approaching targets and decreases when getting too close to obstacles and other virtual pedestrians.
-Physically spoken, agents, when moving, are attracted by targets and repulsed by obstacles and other agents.
-That is, the negative utility can be interpreted as a potential that agents seek to minimize.
-The utility, or potential, depend on the geodesic distance to the target and on the proximity to other agents.
+From a physical perspective, agents in motion are drawn towards targets while being repelled by obstacles and other agents.
+In other words, the negative utility can be understood as a potential that agents aim to minimize.
+The utility, or potential, depends on the geodesic distance to the target and the proximity to other agents.

 {{< figure src="figure1.png" caption="Schematic solution of routing with OSM." >}}

 Agents move by stepping on the position on a circle (or disk) around their current location that optimizes this utility.
 The circle radius represents each agent's personal maximum stride length, which in turn is linearly correlated to the agent's free-flow speed [[1]](#Seitz2012), that is, an assumed desired speed when the path is free.
-Thus, agents step towards targets while skirting obstacles and avoiding collisions.
+Thus, agents step toward targets while skirting obstacles and avoiding collisions.
-In the remainder of the text, and in the figures, we use the physical interpretation in alignment with the names of parameters in Vadere's implementation of the OSM.
+For the remainder of the text and in the figures, we adopt the physical interpretation consistent with the parameter names in Vadere's implementation of the OSM.

 {{< figure src="figure2.png" caption="Modeling steps with OSM." >}}